alawatthe/MathLib/README.md

 to install the development dependencies (For this you need to have [Node.js](http://nodejs.org) installed).

-The grunt default task
+Run
 ```
-grunt
+grunt help
 ```
-will concat all the source and test files, convert the TypeScript to JavaScript, create a minified version of the library and run the tests on the minified and unminified libraries.
+to get an overview of the available grunt tasks.

 ### Making Changes